robertvazan/snappy-visual-cpp/README.md

-This is an exact copy of original snappy sources from [its primary SVN repository](http://code.google.com/p/snappy/).
+This is an exact copy of the original sources from [snappy SVN repository](http://code.google.com/p/snappy/).
 It makes it easier to track and merge changes into custom branches in Mercurial & Git world.